GersonLazaro/learn-x-if-you-know-y/README.md

 ### I want to contribute

 This site needs help to grow.
-If you know some programming language (it doesn't matter if we already have it in the site or not), and want to help us, go to [contributing.md](contributing.md) and read the instruction for making contributions.
+If you know any programming languages (it doesn't matter if we already have them listed on the site), and want to help us, please go to [contributing.md](contributing.md) and read the instructions for making contributions.

 ### License